zxshock/Moscow128_exp/README.md

 Removed: Centronics port as one already exists on port #FB
 Fixed: 4MHz clock for the AY is wrong, will be 1.75MHz (to be taken from D3-3)
 Added: footprint for 40pin AY-3-8910
-Added: Mix beeper output with AY (to be taken from D10-5)
-Added: ~"VG93 saver" circuit +~ generate 12V onboard (as in Scorpion)
 Added: Kempston Joystick on port #31
 Added: labels for western 74LSxx logic chips
 Changed: Expansion connector will be DIN 41216 as SNP59-96 are virtually unobtainable outside .ru for me
+Added: optional mixing of beeper output with AY (to be taken from D10-5)
 Added: optional Floppy style 4 pin Molex connector for additional power
+Added: optional 12V generation onboard for VG93 (as in Scorpion) - not required with MB8877
 Added: optional LEDs for 5/12 volts
 Added: optional connector for keyboard address lines + diodes as the  implementation on the board is a mess